How to Write a Media Plan for Earned Media

 So your media plan can't be as surgically exact as what the marketing people can do.
 They can target women over 35 in specific zip codes with a direct mail piece, or advertise on sports radio stations that cater to blue-collar men.

 You're in a race not just with everybody else trying to get earned media, but with breaking the news the media has to cover, and there's no way to predict when earthquakes will strike or a political scandal will dominate the news for weeks.
-Follow these tips for writing an effective media plan and you'll end up being a rock star.
+Follow these tips for writing an effective media plan to help break through the other noise and get your piece out there.

 - How NOT to Write a Plan for Earned Media